 This is one of the reasons that teams with diverse perspectives often make better decisions—they have a greater range of belief systems influencing their deliberations and decisions about what is possible, doable, or desirable.
 Without that diversity we fall prey to stereotypes, a topic so elouqently explored by author Chimamanda Ngozi Adichie in her TEDx Talk: “The single story creates stereotypes and the problem with stereotypes is not that they are untrue but that they are incomplete.
 They make one story become the only story.”

 When we come together with others—at home, in neighborhoods, in volunteer groups, or at work—our respective belief systems come into contact with those that others' hold.
 Those belief systems can be the catalyst for considerable conflict if they aren’t surfaced in deliberate and thoughtful ways.

-More importantly, we hopefully can build bridges between any belief differences that will allow us to have respectful relationships and positive group dynamics that support making good decisions.
+More importantly, we hopefully can build bridges and pathways connecting any belief differences to enable respectful relationships and positive group dynamics, ones that support making better decisions.
 As one of my favorite authors, Margaret Wheatley, observes in her wonderful book, Turning to One Another:“We don’t have to let go of what we believe, but we do need to be curious about what someone else believes.”